canjs/canjs/index.md

   </ul>
 {% endhighlight %}

-Now we want to update the list with a new todo:
+Now to update the list with a new todo:

 {% highlight javascript %}
   list.push('Get groceries');